• Skip to primary navigation

 Notes

-Light option - If you'd like to make this broccoli and mushroom pasta recipe a bit lighter, try using raw zucchini/courgette noodles instead - they'll still taste great but will feel less heavy and add more nutrients!
+Light option - If you'd like to make it lighter, try using zucchini noodles instead - they'll feel less heavy and add more nutrients.

-Coconut milk - Try to use full fat coconut milk if you can - it will make the pasta much creamier.
-Low fat coconut milk can make the dish watery so I wouldn't recommend it!
+Coconut milk - Use full fat coconut milk as it will make the pasta much creamier.
+Low fat coconut milk can make the dish watery.

-If you’ve tried this vegan pasta recipe, please leave a comment or tip for others below.
+If you’ve tried this broccoli mushroom pasta recipe, please leave a comment or tip for others below!

 • Facebook